GEO-BON/bon-in-a-box-pipelines/pipelines/BILBI_pipelines/beri_pipeline.md

 [CSIRO data access portal](https://doi.org/10.25919/4vvz-4j96)

 ### Uses

-The BERI can be used to monitor and report past-to-present trends in the capacity of ecosystems to retain species diversity in the face of ongoing climate change by repeatedly recalculating the indicator using best-available mapping of ecosystem condition or integrity observed at multiple points in time, e.g. for different years.
-It can also serve as a leading indicator for assessing the contribution that proposed or implemented area-based actions are expected to make to enhancing the present capacity of ecosystems to retain species diversity, thereby providing a foundation for strategic prioritisation of such actions by countries.
+BERI can be used to assess Target 8 of the GBF.
+This indicator can be used to monitor and report past-to-present trends of the resilience of ecosystem condition and connectivity in the face of ongoing climate change.
+The index repeatedly recalculates the indicator using the best-available mapping of ecosystem condition or integrity observed at multiple points in time.

+It can also identify areas where biodiversity may be especially vulnerable to climate change, which areas are best to protect, and assess how proposed or implemented area-based actions are expected to retain species diversity thereby providing a stronger foundation for strategic prioritisation of such actions by member countries..

 ### Pipeline limitations